Jaredy899/mac/README.md

 # Jared's Mac Installs

 This script starts with installing ChrisTitusTech's my_bash script and adapting it for Mac.
-It installs Alacritty and Tabby as the main Mac terminal cannot utilize the font's correctly.
+It installs Alacritty and Tabby as the main Mac terminal cannot utilize the fonts correctly.

 (I'm still working on how I want to implement the .zshrc file to incorporate much of CTT's .bashrc files but not all of it.)